EleutherAI/lm-evaluation-harness/README.md

 We support wildcards in task names, for example you can run all of the machine-translated lambada tasks via `--task lambada_openai_mt_*`.

+## Contributing

+If you are interested in contributing to the evaluation harness, there are a variety of ways to do so.

-## Implementing new tasks
+### Implementing new tasks

-To implement a new task in the eval harness, see [this guide](./docs/new_task_guide.md).

-As a start, we currently only support one prompt per task, which we strive to make the "standard" as defined by the benchmark's authors.
-If you would like to study how varying prompts causes changes in the evaluation score, we support prompts authored in the [Promptsource Library](https://github.com/bigscience-workshop/promptsource/tree/main) as described further in https://github.com/EleutherAI/lm-evaluation-harness/blob/big-refactor/lm_eval/docs/new_task_guide.md and https://github.com/EleutherAI/lm-evaluation-harness/blob/big-refactor/lm_eval/docs/advanced_task_guide.md and welcome contributions of novel task templates and task variants.
+If you wish to contribute a new task in the eval harness, see the [Task Guide](./docs/task_guide.md).
+We welcome new task implementations, but ask that you include in your PR reproductions of results from the official implementation (if possible) so we can ensure the tasks are implemented correctly.
+In particular, there are many tasks that are currently only implemented in version 1 of this library and need to be converted to the new configuration set-up for version 2.
+You can find a list of such tasks [here](https://github.com/EleutherAI/lm-evaluation-harness/tree/big-refactor/lm_eval/tasks).

+If you wish to implement a complicated or non-standard task, see the [Advanced Task Guide](https://github.com/EleutherAI/lm-evaluation-harness/blob/big-refactor/docs/advanced_task_guide.md) for more detailed information about configuring tasks.

+### Implementing new frameworks

+If you wish to contribute support for a new library, API, or model type to the library, see the [Model Guide](https://github.com/EleutherAI/lm-evaluation-harness/blob/big-refactor/docs/model_guide.md).

+### Support

+The best way to get support is to open an issue on this repo or join the [EleutherAI discord server](discord.gg/eleutherai).
+The `#lm-thunderdome` channel is dedicated to developing this project and the `#release-discussion` channel is for recieving support for our releases.

 ## Cite as